kavics/DllViewer/README.md

 # DllViewer

-Simple Windows 10 application that shows a grid of the important properties of a selected .NET DLL and all .NET assemblies in the directory.
+Simple Windows 10 application that shows a table view of the important properties of a selected .NET DLL and all .NET assemblies in the directory.

 ## Installation